 The benefit of SPCs highlighted above facilitates a more streamlined offering structure for certain mutual funds enabling SPC to be used to structure platforms from which multiple managers can be quickly onboarded into their own segregated portfolio in a structure that has all its service providers already selected and in place.

-View article in the Legal500 Alternative Investment Funds Guide here.
+View article in the Legal500 Alternative Investment Funds Guide.

-Read the article in full in PDF here: Crypto Funds in the Cayman Islands: Rise, Regulations and Structures
+View article in Stuarts' PDF here: Crypto Funds in the Cayman Islands: Rise, Regulations and Structures